retroStrategist/introduction/README.md

 # introduction
 A little about me!
 Hello!
-My name is Audrey Woo and I am a Computer Science and Medieval Studies student at Fordham University!
+My name is Jack Woo and I am a Computer Science and Medieval Studies student at Fordham University!
-My pronouns are She/They

 As I start work on new projects, I will start uploading them here!